 Can’t attach a file in email?
-Here is a help.
+Here is help.
 Are you following the proper steps to attach the file?
-At first let’s make sure that you are following the correct process.
+At first, let’s make sure that you are following the correct process.
 Cross check from the instructions given below:

 Attach a file to Outlook in Windows

 - Click the ‘New’ option in your mailbox to compose a new email.
 Click on ‘Reply’ if you want to reply to a message.

 - Select ‘Attach file’ in the ‘include’ option of ‘Message’ ribbon.

 - Select the file from its location on the computer and click ‘Insert.’

 - You can simply drag the file on the message body for making the quick attachment.